Preserving the best of the past for the future of tomorrow

 If a Morgan has one copy of the splash gene and it is mated to a Morgan with two copies of the gene there is a 50% chance the foal will inherit two splash genes and 50% it will inherit one splash gene.
 This pairing is better but still only 50% odds for a homozygous splash.

-It is very difficult, and often takes a breeder years, to produce a homozygous splash foal with excessive white expression.
-When they are born, because they are so rare (less than 20 in the breed), they are not inexpensive and they are not sold on the open market often.
+It is very difficult, and often takes a breeder years, to produce a homozygous splash foal with maximum white pattern expression.
+When these foals are born, because they are so rare (less than 20 in the breed), they are not inexpensive and they are not sold on the open market often.
 As the number of Morgan horses possessing the splash gene increases, the breed may see more pinto marked Morgans and prices may eventually come down too.
 That will take many years to accomplish with breeders who have a passion for more white pattern in the Morgan breed.

-Our goal is to increase the number of quality splash Morgans with proven ancestry and the "icing on the cake" will always be foals that are homozygous splash - 2 copies of the splash gene.
+Our goal is to increase the number of quality splash Morgans with proven ancestry and the "icing on the cake" will always be foals that are homozygous splash that is 2 copies of the splash gene.

 Copyright © 2025 splashmorgans.com - All Rights Reserved.